San9878/San9878/README.md

   controlled humidity, temperature, and lighting using arduino

 - 🦜 **robotic arm neural network training**
   6-dof arm trained with matlab, reducing error from 20% to 9%

+- 🧃 **ai feedback collector**
+  receives prompts and ai-generated responses, allows human reviewers to rate and comment, and stores feedback securely using `supabase`. exposes restful endpoints via `fastapi`, uses `pydantic` for validation and `.env` for secret management. demonstrates practical skills in backend development, cloud integration, and real-world ai evaluation workflows.

 ### 🛠️ technologies